 Left a nasty bruise on her cheek that stayed there for weeks.

 And just as expected, Grayson threw a punch.
 Luckily, Eleanor was quick and backed up just in time.
-Her hair moved from the air of the punch, telling her how powerful it was.
+Her hair moved from the wind of the punch, telling her how powerful it was.
 She was grateful she missed that one.

 Grayson was breathing heavily, staring at Eleanor.
 “Ellie?” he asked, his voice laced with sleep.
 She nodded her head, waiting for him to be broken out of his daze.

 He sighed deeply and put his head in his hands.
 Eleanor studied him.
 He was completely naked under the sheets, showing his many scars from swords and bullets.
 It made her blush.
 His dark brown hair hung close to his eyes, with the ends curling up a little.
 His cheeks were covered in a brown beard streaked with blond, and his thin lips were pressed into an even thinner line.
 As he turned to look at her, she felt her heart skip a beat.
 His eyes truly mesmerized her.
 The hazel turned a different color concerning his mood.
 Many people had assumed he dabbled in voodoo or sorcery because of his eyes.
 Along with the way he looked at anyone, like he was able to look directly into that person’s soul.
 Almost like he is judging their inner being.
 This caused them to move away from the populated town, too many people trying to convict him of dark magic.